yanwengong/cancer_systems_biology_short_course.github.io/README.md

 # Cell Ranger
 Cell Ranger is a set of analysis pipelines developed/maintained by 10x Genomics.
 Its functions include aligning reads, generating feature-barcode matrices, clustering and other analysis.
 Please see details at their [website](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger).

-We will give examples their two funcions here.
+We will give examples of their two functions here.
 You can write save the shell script as "file_name.sh" and run it in the terminal with "sh file_name.sh".

 ## CellRanger Count
-This function take the fastq files as input and performs alignment, barcode count and UMI counting.
+This function takes the fastq files as input and performs alignment, barcode count and UMI counting.

 ```
 FASTQ_PATH=/share/crsp/lab/kkessenb/yanweng/mdsc/fastq/wt/HA_14WKS_WT_Blood_GEX_1_08262020/HA_14WKS_WT_Blood_GEX_1_08262020